 The population of Waterloo Township is homogenous with few racial and ethnic minorities.
-For example, an estimated 98.2% of Township residents were estimated to be white between 2009 and 2013.
-Persons of Hispanic origin-an ethnic group-comprised 1.3% of the population of the Township during the same time period.
+For example, in 2019 an estimated 95.5% of Township residents were estimated to be white.
+Persons of African-American origin comprised 2.87%, .42% were Native American, .13% Asian-American, and .72% were of 2 or more races.

-Disabilities
+Disabilities of Residents